 Disney World Crowd Calendar

-Once you have made the decision to book a Walt Disney World vacation, the next step is deciding which time of year to go.
-Because park attendance fluctuates throughout the year, it’s really important to choose your dates carefully.
-That’s why we have designed a comprehensive (and free) Walt Disney World crowd calendar to help you plan your next trip.
-This crowd calendar information will help you determine the best time of the year to visit each theme park so you can get the most out of your Disney World vacation.
+Once you have made the decision to book a Walt Disney World vacation, then your next step will be to decide which week to go.
+But because park attendance fluctuates so much throughout the year, it’s really important to choose your dates carefully.
+That’s why we have designed a comprehensive Walt Disney World crowd calendar.
+This information should allow you to narrow down your months, weeks, and days so you get the most out of your Disney vacation.

 ** FastPass+ Booking starts at 7 AM on the date indicated.
 This date applies to guests staying at all Disney owned and operated resorts, as well as the Disney Swan and Disney Dolphin Hotels.
 If staying “off property” add 30 days.